Dinma-Faith-zz/Math-magician/README.md

 # Math magicians App

-> A single page app consisting of a calculator and a section for random scientific quotes.
+> A calculator app consisting of a home, calculator and a section for random scientific quotes.

 #Screenshots of project: Built with screen size of 768px